Your best friend for file transfer

 When this box is checked, Fetch will try to decode or expand files automatically on download, as specified by that kind of file's Automatically decode files like this checkbox in the Transfer Options pane of the info window.

-When this box is unchecked, downloaded files will never be automatically decoded or expanded by Fetch.
+When this box is unchecked, downloaded files will never be automatically decoded by Fetch.

-Note that unchecking this box will disable Fetch's automatic decoding of BinHex, MacBinary, and AppleSingle files in addition to disabling Zip and StuffIt archive expanding.
+Note that unchecking this box will disable Fetch's automatic decoding of BinHex, MacBinary, and AppleSingle files.

 Checked by default.